Abelian Decomposition and Glueball-Quarkonium Mixing in QCD: Glueballs in Quark and Chromon Model: Chromoballs

-So, if the neurons form a bound state at all, they should form a very weakly bound state which would look much like a bound state of two quarkonia or a molecular state made of two light mesons.
-This means that there could be only a few neuroballs, the bound states made of neurons, maybe one or two if at all.
-This point will become very important in our numerical mixing analysis in the following.
+Of course, although the photons in QED do not form a bound state, there is still a possibility that the neuron binding is strong enough to form a bound state in QCD.
+Nevertheless it is natural to assume that, if the neurons form a bound state at all, they should form a very weakly bound state which would look like a bound state of two quarkoniums or a molecular state made of two light mesons.
+This means that there could be only a few neuroballs, the bound states made of neurons, maybe one or two at most.
+For this reason we will assume that only the chromons become the constituent in this paper.

-Another point is the role of chromons in binding the colored source.
-Clearly Fig. \ref{cball} (and Fig. \ref{nball}) show that the chromons (as well as the neurons) can exchange chromons and contribute to the binding.
-This shows that the colored objects could generate the binding force exchanging chromons.
-But there is a clear difference between the role of the chromon to be the constituent gluon and the exchange gluon.
-Independent of whether the chromons contribute to the binding or not, what must be obvious is that the chromons can not escape from the role of the constituent gluons, simply because they are the colored source of QCD.
+This, however, does not mean that they can not contribute to the binding.
+Clearly Fig. \ref{cball} and Fig. \ref{nball} show that both neurons and chromons can exchange chromons to make the binding.
+But we emphasize that there is a clear difference between the role of the chromon to be the constituent gluon and the exchange gluon.

-At this point one might wonder how the six chromons could form a color singlet.
-To understand this we have to keep in mind that the chromons and neurons are defined only after the Abelian decomposition, after we select the Abelian directions.
-But since changing the signature of the Abelian directions does not change the Abelian decomposition, the chromons and neurons are defined up to the residual symmetry called the color reflection invariance \cite{prl81,prd81,prd15}.
-This means that after the Abelian decomposition the color gauge symmetry is reduced to the discrete symmetry given by the color reflection group, and the SU(3) color gauge invariance translates to the color reflection invariance.
+Now we discuss the characteristic features and new predictions of the quark and chromon model, and show how we can test the model experimentally.
+As we have explained, the most important change in this model is the replacement of the non-Abelian gauge group by the color reflection group.
+Indeed the color reflection symmetry becomes the backbone of the quark and chromon model \cite{prl81,prd81,prd15}.

-This observation tells that the chromons are defined only up to the color reflection under which they change the color.
-In other words, the chromons should form a representation of the color reflection group, so that only the color reflection invariant combinations of the chromons become gauge invariant and thus form the glueballs.
+This simplifies the non-Abelian gauge invariance to the color reflection invariance.
+So only the color reflection invariant combinations of the chromons become gauge invariant and thus form the glueballs.
+This is why the color reflection group becomes so important in this model.

-Obviously the color reflection group should form a subgroup of the original gauge group, so that for SU(N) it has an $N\times N$ matrix representation.
-For SU(2) it is made of 4 elements and for SU(3) it is made of 24 elements.
-The color reflection group has the Weyl group, the symmetry group of the root space of the original group, as a proper subgroup.
-The Weyl group of SU(N) is $S_N$, the symmetric group of degree $N$ which is the permutation group of $N$ elements.
-And the chromons form the regular representation of the Weyl group \cite{plb82,kondor}.